Howard512966/x-man-injection/README.md

-X-Man is a background framework.
-This mining machine has a SQL injection vulnerability, which can cause data leakage
+X-Man is a background system developed based on the ThinkPHP framework.
+Due to the failure to comply with the ThinkPHP framework development standard, the SQL injection vulnerability was caused when it landed。

 Poc：
 http://ip/admin/login/check